The Dinner Out Survival Guide (Anti-Inflammatory Edition)

 Rice bran oil

 Why do restaurants love these oils?
-Because they’re cheap, flavorless, and don’t burn easily on the stove.
-But for anyone serious about feeling good, they’re poison disguised as convenience.
+They’re cheap, flavorless, and don’t burn easily on the stove.

 Start with something simple like, “Hey, do you happen to know what kind of oil the kitchen uses to cook this dish?”
 That way, you’re just gathering information, no drama involved.
 If you're trying to avoid oils altogether, you might say, “Would it be possible to make that with just butter or maybe no oil at all?”
 It keeps it casual and clear.